-No matter how careful we are in the kitchen, there are times you may accidentally grab a hot pot handle or get hit with steam when pouring off boiling water.
+No matter how careful we are in the kitchen, there are times you may accidentally grab a hot pot handle, splashed with bubbling sauce or get hit with steam when pouring off boiling water.

-Here are six common remedies to keep in mind that can help treat minor burns, you’ll typically have at least one on hand at any given time…
+Here are six common healing applications to keep in mind that can help treat minor burns, you’ll typically have at least one on hand at any given time…

 First, run your hand or affected area under a tap running with cold water.
 Next use one of the below for continued relief from pain (some also help fight infection or blistering):